Distilling Knowledge for Short-to-Long Term Trajectory Prediction: Introduction

 \section{Introduction}

-Human trajectory forecasting has seen an increasing interest over the last years due to the development of deep learning and due to the large number of applications related such as autonomous driving, robotics, video surveillance, and embodied navigation~\cite{Social-lstm, KTMP16, Kitani_2012_ECCV, mantra, rudenko_survey}.
-Accurate prediction of human movements is critical for these applications to ensure safety and improve efficiency.
-Short-term human trajectory forecasting has been extensively studied, and various methods have been proposed to predict the next few seconds or minutes of a person's movement.
-However, long-term human trajectory forecasting~\cite{Mangalam_2021_ICCV}, which involves predicting human motion over a much longer period, remains a challenging task due to the complexity of human behavior and the uncertainty of future events.
+Pedestrian and vehicle trajectory forecasting has seen an increasing interest over the last few years due to the development of a large number of applications in robotics, autonomous driving, video surveillance, and embodied navigation~\cite{Alahi2016SocialLH, Ballan2016KnowledgeTF, Gupta2018SocialGS, Marchetti2020MANTRAMA, Rudenko2019HumanMT}.
+Accurate prediction of an agent's movements is critical for these applications to ensure safety and improve efficiency.
+Short-term human trajectory forecasting has been extensively explored in the prior literature, and various methods have been proposed to predict the next few seconds of a person's planned intention~\cite{monforte2020and, CuiCWSU23, Camporese2020KnowledgeDF, 10095781}.
+However, long-term human trajectory forecasting~\cite{Mangalam2020FromGW, loki, Chiara2022GoaldrivenSR}, which involves predicting human motion over a much longer time horizon, remains challenging due to the complexity of human behavior and the uncertainty of future interactions and intentions.
+On the other hand, the advent of transformers~\cite{Vaswani2017AttentionIA, Brown2020LanguageMA}, enabled a much broader long-range sequence processing, and in the context of trajectory forecasting, the long-term prediction task gained more attention with transformer-based architectures~\cite{Chiara2022GoaldrivenSR, Yuan2021AgentFormerAT, Franco2023}.

-In recent years, deep learning models such as recurrent neural networks (RNNs)~\cite{Social-lstm, zhang2019srlstm}, convolutional neural networks (CNNs)~\cite{Mangalam_2021_ICCV}, and graph neural networks (GNNs)~\cite{trajectronpp} have been widely used for human trajectory forecasting.
-These models have shown impressive performance in short-term forecasting, but their performance deteriorates when predicting trajectories over longer time horizons.
-To tackle this challenge, researchers have proposed various approaches, such as incorporating external contextual information and using generative models such as variational autoencoders (VAEs)~\cite{cfvae, mangalam2020pecnet} and generative adversarial networks (GANs)~\cite{social-gan,Sadeghian_2019_CVPR,mg-gan}.